kim3-sudo/nhlskaters/challenge/README.md

 ## Entry

 To enter in the contest, click [here](https://docs.google.com/forms/d/e/1FAIpQLSdkkYVjz9Lc_w2Pl6te_bWjBFrBXMZol7ND2G0byMOmA1FE6Q/viewform?usp=sf_link) to submit your team information and to get a team ID.
-You will receive a team ID, regardless of the size of your team or if you are competing independently.
+You will receive a team ID regardless of the size of your team or if you are competing independently.
+You must request your team ID by 12:00 PM EST on March 21, 2022.

+There is no entry fee.

 ## Format